Investigating the hyperparameter space of deep neural network models for reaction coordinates: Results and discussion

-We first compare the results of hyperparameter tuning using the isomerzation reaction of alanine dipeptide in vacuum.
+We first compare the results of hyperparameter tuning for the isomerization of alanine dipeptide in vacuum.
 10 models were constructed using different initial seeds including data partitioning.
-The CV candidates consist of 45 dihedral angles in cosine and sine forms, i.e., 90 variables, which follow our previous works.\cite{Mori.2020z1,Kikutsuji.2022} The convergence of the objective function $\mathcal{L}$, given in Fig.\ref{fig:learn_loss}, shows that the optimizations are converged within 60 to 100 epochs.
-Since further extending the number of epochs leads to slightly decreases $\mathcal{L}$ for the training data but increases that for the validation data, we find that these epoch numbers are sufficient for suppressing overfitting and maximizing predictability.
+The CV candidates consist of 45 dihedral angles in cosine and sine forms, i.e., 90 variables, which follow our previous works.\cite{Mori.2020z1,Kikutsuji.2022} The convergence of the loss function, given in Fig.\ref{fig:learn_loss}, shows that the optimizations are converged within 60 to 100 epochs.
+Since further extending the number of epochs leads to slightly decrease the loss function for the training data but increase in that for the validation data, we find that these epoch numbers are sufficient for suppressing overfitting and maximizing predictability.
 The obtained hyperparameters are summarized in Table \ref{table:opt_hyperparam_vac}.
-Surprisingly, the number of layers ({\nlayer}) and nodes ({\nnode}) differ remarkably between the models. {\nnode} often converged to the maximum (5000) as well as the minimum (100), and {\nnode} = 5 was most frequently selected (5 out of 10 models). {\lmd} was often found to be at the minimum (0.0001), especially in the first layer, but can be up to 0.0695 and varied between the layers.
+Surprisingly, the number of layers ({\nlayer}) and nodes ({\nnode}) differ remarkably between the models. {\nnode} often converged to the maximum (5000) or to the minimum (100), and {\nnode} = 5 was most frequently selected (5 out of 10 models). {\lmd} was often found to be at the minimum (0.0001), especially in the first layer, but can be up to 0.0695 and varied between the layers.
+We note that before converging to these values, different regions of the hyperparameter space have been explored before converging to the optimal values in each model (Fig. \ref{fig:si_hp_history_vac}).
 Overall, no apparent unique optimal model was obtained.

-To compare the accuracy of the coordinates from the perspective of $p_B$-predictability, the RMSE between the predicted and reference {\pb} for the training and test data are shown in Fig. \ref{fig:rmse_train_test} for the 10 models.
-The RMSEs were within and around 0.005 for the training and test sets, respectively.
+To compare the accuracy of the coordinates from the perspective of $p_\mathrm{B}$-predictability, the RMSE between the predicted and reference {\pb} for the training and test data are shown in Fig. \ref{fig:rmse_train_test} for the 10 models.
+The RMSEs were within 0.005 and around 0.005 for the training and test sets, respectively.
 Even the RMSEs for the data points about the TS ($-0.2 < q_i < 0.2$) are within 0.007 and 0.009 for the training and test data.
 These results indicate that while the optimized DNN models are not unique, the RCs show very similar quality, i.e., able to predict {\pb} with similar accuracy.
 This implies that the hyperparameter space for the current DNN model is likely multimodal.